wavespectra/wavespectra/docs/fitting_2d.rst

 Constructor function
 ~~~~~~~~~~~~~~~~~~~~

-The Constructor :func:`~wavespectra.construct.construct_partition` defines an api to construct spectra
+The :func:`~wavespectra.construct.construct_partition` constructor defines a low-level api
-for a partition from available fit and spreading functions:
+to fit two-dimensional spectra for a partition from available frequency fit and directional
+spread functions in wavespectra:

 .. ipython:: python
     :okexcept: